|Have you ever wondered how the trails at Cheyenne Mountain State Park got their names?|

 Sundance Trail is the longest single trail in the lower park.
 It begins just down the steps from the Limekiln Trail Head Parking Lot.
 A clockwise route initially heads east, then south as it parallels Hwy.
 115. Eventually it crosses over Talon and then circles back around a prominent knob to return to the trailhead.
 The origin behind the name of Sundance Trail remains a mystery, and we are not even able speculate on its meaning.

 Bear Track: A relatively new park trail serves the Field Archery Range on the south side of Pine Oaks Road.
 It is an interesting, though seldom used trail shaped like a balloon on a string.
 Park at the Archery Range, cross Pine Oaks and step onto the “string” and head south till you reach the loop near Target #18.
 Take your pick to follow the loop clockwise or counter-clockwise.
 Naming this trail Bear Track just made sense because of bear activity in the area.

 A final note about the park’s trails.
-They are all open to hikers and bikers, though bikers are not allowed on the upper portion of Dixon.
-Eastern Sundance, Parts of Talon, all of North Talon, South Talon and the first portion of Dixon are open to horses.
+They are all open to hikers and bikers, though bikers are not allowed on the upper portion of the Dixon Trail.
+Portions open to Equestrians are Eastern Sundance, Parts of Talon, all of North Talon, South Talon and half way up the Dixon Trail.
 The restriction of horses and bikers on upper Dixon are in place because of some very extreme sections of the trail.
 All of Racoon Ridge, some of Soaring Kestrel, and all of Acorn Alley are open to dogs.

 A huge thank you to Jack Busher, Jeremy Agnew, Monique Mullis, and Pat Cooper who collaborated and shared information that allowed us to pull this document together.